 Our favorite thing to bring back from vacation is not a tan (although we like that too), but a good story to tell, a "Guess what I did?" or "You won't believe this, but...."

 The best Western Caribbean shore excursions are most likely to produce lasting memories.
 Here are our favorites.

 These are two of the most popular activities in Belize City.
 You can combine them in one excursion or choose one or the other.

-For the zip-line portion of your adventure, you'll travel to Caves Branch Outpost.
+For the zipline portion of your adventure, you'll travel to Caves Branch Outpost.
 You'll feel like you're a performer in Cirque du Soleil as you race through the treetops, although the eye-level birds will remind you that you're in a rainforest.
 Lunch is offered at the Canopy Cafe.
-River tubing is also available.

-Why It's Extraordinary: The boat anchors at one of many "secret" fishing holes where the fish are so plentiful you stand a good chance of catching one, and then you have a real fish tale to tell.
-Plus, the crew baits the poles, and all you have to do is hold on and reel in your catch (the crew will take the creatures off the hook, too).
+Your boat should anchor at one of many "secret" fishing holes where the fish are so plentiful you stand a good chance of catching one, and then you have a real fish tale to tell.
+Plus, the crew baits the poles, and all you have to do is hold on and reel in your catch.
+(The crew will take the creatures off the hook, too.)

 The Big Three

 Key West is home to the only living coral reef in the U.S., with 300 species of fish (maybe more).
 To totally appreciate nature's bounty here, book an excursion that includes snorkeling, kayaking and swimming with dolphins.